-- A. County Monitoring.
-The County Planning Commission shall assign a County Planning Commission staff member as a Grant Monitor. - Grant monitors provide review and oversight to facilitate compliance with the VPP contract, scope of work, and grant manual provision and shall provide feedback to the municipality regarding any issues as they arise.
-The Grant Monitor shall notify the municipality of observed non-compliance with grant requirements. - 2.
-The Grant Monitor shall be a non-voting task force member and shall be provided draft materials, work session agendas, and other correspondence as it is provided to the municipal task force members by the municipality or consultant. - 3.
+- A. County Monitoring: The County Planning Commission shall assign a County Planning Commission staff member as a Grant Monitor. - 1.
+Grant monitors provide review and oversight to facilitate compliance with the VPP contract, scope of work, and grant manual provision and shall provide feedback to the municipality regarding any issues as they arise.
+The Grant Monitor shall notify the municipality of observed non-compliance with grant requirements.

+- 2. The Grant Monitor shall be a non-voting task force member and shall be provided draft materials, work session agendas, and other correspondence as it is provided to the municipal task force members by the municipality or consultant. - 3.
 The Grant Monitor shall review all draft materials, comment as necessary, and attend work sessions in which discussions of substantive material are anticipated. - 4.
-The municipality (or lead municipality in the case of a multi-municipal project) and consultant shall coordinate with the Grant Monitor to ensure project meetings are scheduled such that the Grant Monitor is able to attend and that the Grant Monitor is aware of any changes to the time or location of scheduled meetings. - B. Project Correspondence and Coordination - To provide for adequate review by the task force, it is strongly recommended that materials be provided by the municipality or consultant to all task force members no less than one week prior to the scheduled work session at which the material will be discussed.
+The municipality (or lead municipality in the case of a multi-municipal project) and consultant shall coordinate with the Grant Monitor to ensure project meetings are scheduled such that the Grant Monitor is able to attend and that the Grant Monitor is aware of any changes to the time or location of scheduled meetings.

+B. Project Correspondence and Coordination:

+- To provide for adequate review by the task force, it is strongly recommended that materials be provided by the municipality or consultant to all task force members no less than one week prior to the scheduled work session at which the material will be discussed.
 Failure to follow this recommendation may jeopardize the ability of the project to be completed on schedule.
 Draft materials, including maps, shall be dated. - 2.
 An Initial Briefing Meeting shall be held at the kick-off of the project with the Grant Monitor in attendance.
 The purpose of the initial briefing meeting is to ensure that all parties, including the project task force, are fully aware of the project scope, VPP administrative procedures, and project benchmarks.
 The initial briefing meeting may be held concurrent with the first task force meeting.
-The meeting participants shall include, but need not be limited to:
+The meeting participants shall include, but need not be limited to: - a.

-- a.
 Municipal representatives, including task force members, municipal administrative/financial officer, and the manager or secretary; - b.
 The lead planner from the consulting firm; and - c.
 The Grant Monitor. - 3.
 Representatives of the municipality, the lead planner, and County Planning Commission may call for an Interim Briefing Meeting as necessary to assess the progress of the work program, resolve any contract compliance issues, review the product-to-billing ratio, ensure consistency with Landscapes3, and determine any revisions to the scope of work or the project timeframe.
 Attendance of all parties is required at such meetings. - 4.
 Municipalities and the consultant may be contacted during the course of the project regarding updates and reminders concerning VPP procedures and requirements.
-The Grant Monitor and Grant Administrator are available throughout the process to answer questions regarding VPP procedures and requirements.
+The Grant Monitor and Grant Administrator are available throughout the process to answer questions regarding VPP procedures and requirements. - 5.
+VPP Task Force Composition -The municipal planning commission should take primary responsibility for the preparation of comprehensive plans, zoning ordinances, subdivision and land development ordinances, and official maps.
+Section 209.1 of the PA Municipalities Planning Code assigns responsibility to the appointed municipal planning commissions for preparing and presenting to the governing body, the municipal comprehensive plan, zoning ordinance, and subdivision and land development ordinances and for making recommendations on official maps.
+The Chester County Planning Commission will provide guidance in regard to task force composition on a case-by-case basis including participation of other stakeholders and steps to ensure regular communication with members of the governing body.